Women of Influence

 International Women's Day is celebrated on the 8th of March every year around the world.
 It is a focal point in the movement for women's rights.
 The GPRC is excited to host our second annual International Women's Day event.
 The Women of Influence Campaign is a promotional campaign by the GPRC to celebrate the Region's women who are the best in their fields.

-The Greater Parkland Regional Chamber recognizes that diversity is good for business, that organizations greatly benefit from having a diverse leadership team throughout the organizational structure, and that women in business play a critical role in breaking ground in the land of opportunities.
+The Greater Parkland Regional Chamber of Commerce recognizes that diversity is good for business, that organizations greatly benefit from having a diverse leadership team throughout the organizational structure, and that women in business play a critical role in breaking ground in the land of opportunities.

 We are looking for a title sponsor for this event.
 If you or your business is interested in more information on sponsorship for Women of Influence events throughout the year, please contact our office at (780) 963-4545.